reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-The frontend can have `{!reach} Alice` opt-in to the token in `{!reach} informOfTokenId` by utilizing
+The frontend can have `{!rsh} Alice` opt-in to the token in `{!rsh} informOfTokenId` by utilizing
 `{!js} acc.tokenAccept()`.

 ## {#RA0001} RA0001

-This error indicates that a program, targeting the Algorand connector, is attempting to pay a `{!reach} Token` at the same time it is published.
+This error indicates that a program, targeting the Algorand connector, is attempting to pay a `{!rsh} Token` at the same time it is published.
 It is impossible to perform this action because one must opt-in to receive a token on Algorand.
 To opt-in, one must know the id, however the application cannot learn the application until after it has received the publication, which must occur after all pay transactions.